PierreGrognet/ChIPseq_Workshop/ChIP_protocol.md

      + RNAse A (20mg/ml): **2 μl for the Samples, 5 µl for the Inputs**, 120 min at 50°C
      + Proteinase K (20mg/ml): 10 μl, 120 min at 50°C
      + Add SDS to 0.5%
-     + Incubate at 65°C over-night to reverse the crosslink

 * Phenol extraction: to the Input and Elution Samples